facebookresearch/nevergrad/docs/windows.md

 It is used edit/add/read python source code.

 To install it: In the anaconda environment select you nevergrad environment (in the "application on" menu).
-Then you can install by clicking on the install button under the spyder case.
+Then you can install it by clicking on the install button under the spyder case.
 You can see other softs you are used to (jupyter, rstudio for instance).
-The anaconda navigator is the place you can install and launch all your softs.

 ![Spyder](resources/windows_screenshots/spyder.PNG)